scottwrobinson/camo/README.md

 Camo was built with ease-of-use and ES6 in mind, so you might notice it has more of an OOP feel to it than many existing libraries.
 Don't worry, focusing on object-oriented design doesn't mean we forgot about functional techniques or asynchronous programming.
 Promises are built-in to the API.
 Just about every call you make interacting with the database (load, save, delete, etc) will return a Promise.
 No more callback hell :)

 ### Connect to the Database
 Before using any document methods, you must first connect to your underlying database.
-All supported databases have their own unique URL string used for connecting.
-The URL string usually describes the network location or file location of the database.
+All supported databases have their own unique URI string used for connecting.
+The URI string usually describes the network location or file location of the database.
+However, some databases support more than just network or file locations.
+NeDB, for example, supports storing data in-memory, which can be specified to Camo via `nedb://memory`.
+See below for details:

 - MongoDB:
   - Format: mongodb://[username:password@]host[:port][/db-name]
-  - Example: `var url = 'mongodb://scott:abc123@localhost:27017/animals';`
+  - Example: `var uri = 'mongodb://scott:abc123@localhost:27017/animals';`
 - NeDB:
-  - Format: nedb://[directory-path]
+  - Format: nedb://[directory-path] OR nedb://memory
-  - Example: `var url = 'nedb:///Users/scott/data/animals';`
+  - Example: `var uri = 'nedb:///Users/scott/data/animals';`

 So to connect to an NeDB database, use the following: